 Following the first year, students leave the Program and formally enter one of the seven basic science departments to continue thesis research.
 The Program continues to monitor student performance after the first year and encourages uniform standards and procedures between the participating departments.

-All PhD students admitted to the Molecular Biology Program who remain in good standing receive financial support including a fellowship ($29,130 for the 2020-2021 academic year, $29,712 for the 2021-2022 academic year), tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.
+All PhD students admitted to the Molecular Biology Program who remain in good standing receive financial support including a fellowship ($29,130 for the 2020-2021 academic year, expected to rise to $29,712 for the 2021-2022 academic year), tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.

 I. First Year of Graduate Study

 Most students in the Molecular Biology Program will complete the standard program outlined below during their first year.
-First-year graduate students begin their studies Fall semester, although students may elect to arrive earlier in the summer to accommodate an additional lab rotation.
+First-year graduate students begin their studies Fall semester, although some students may elect to arrive earlier in the summer to accommodate an additional lab rotation.
+(Not available Summer 2020)